worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

     movable.speed = Math.max(0, movable.speed-1); //friction
 ```

-When we launch an object, we'll give it a direction and a non-zero speed. `moveBy()`, provided by the `pos()` component, will move the object unless there are other solid objects in the way.
+When we launch an object, we'll give it a direction and a non-zero speed.
+We use `moveBy()`, provided by the `pos()` component, to move the object unless there are other solid objects in the way.
 To give the object a more natural movement arc, we will simulate friction by decreasing its speed every frame until it reaches zero.

 Run your repl now and try out the gravity gun.
 You should be able to pull crates into the holding position, and then move them around your head.